Select Page

 It turns out my previous life experiences had done little to prepare me for the curious journey from periods to postmenopause.
 I later discovered this was the case for almost everyone I met who sat still long to have a conversation with me about menopause.

 Retrospectively, I now know that the beginning had started at least 6 years before.
 The classic sadness, insomnia, palpitations, crushing fatigue, and brain fog symptoms had been present on and off for many years.
-Mix in some driving in the dark, tinnitus, plantar fasciitis, and spontaneous vertigo you had a mysterious disease no one had heard of.
+Mix in some ‘why can’t I drive in the dark anymore’ scary moments, tinnitus that went on for days, plantar fasciitis so taking one step was agony, and spontaneous vertigo – you had a mysterious disease no one had heard of.

-As a Holistic therapist with my own business, I had never learned anything about menopause and how it could have affected my clients.
+As a Holistic therapist for many years with my own business, I had never learned anything about menopause and how it could have affected my clients.
 As a Biology teacher, I knew only 2 pages in a GCSE textbook about hormones existed.

 I started to explore how I could help others and it soon became apparent that there was no particular place or way of learning about menstrual health and menopause for Holistic Health & Wellness Therapists and other Complementary Alternative Practitioners.
 From this point forward The Menopause School started to take shape and officially opened its doors in September 2021.
 Driven by a passion to change the face of menstrual and menopause health education, I believe that this is possible by creating as many information touch points with menstruators as possible.